 Depending on what your age is, you may need a different amount of exercise.

 - In preschool, playing throughout the day is the best!
 This means at least 2 hours of moving, like chasing bubbles in the yard, dancing to songs, or rolling around in the grass.

 - In elementary school, middle school, and high school, doctors recommend at least 1 hour of activity.
-This means exercises for kids that bumps up the heart rate and build muscles at least 3 days a week. like playing tag with friends or kicking a soccer ball down a field.
+They also recommend exercises for kids that bump up the heart rate and build muscles for at least 3 days a week.
+Fun options could be playing tag with friends or kicking a soccer ball down a field.

 Just like everything else in life, moderation is key.
-It’s possible to exercise too much!
+It’s actually possible to exercise too much!
 Taking breaks from exercise gives the body a chance to rest and recover.
 Breaks are especially a good idea if you’re exhausted, starving, dehydrated, or feeling pain.